Nonsultant/specgurka/README.md

 - **Combines Gherkin and Test Results**: GenGurka merges the information from Gherkin feature files and test results to create a comprehensive `.gurka` file.
 - **Pipeline Integration**: The tool is designed to be used within a release pipeline, such as a GitHub Action, to automate the generation of `.gurka` files.
 - **Easy to Use**: GenGurka provides a simple command-line interface with options and arguments to customize the generation process.
+That is easily installed as a dotnet tool.

 ### Usage